 From a Widener University student: “Having the internship at Vita provided me with a more in-depth look and understanding of the inner workings of adult education.
 I worked on finding readings to be used in the GED program, which was really interesting.
 The people at Vita were welcoming and helpful.
 Overall, I loved doing the literacy internship at Vita.”

 Literacy Intern Opportunity

-The Literacy Intern will work directly with the Director of Literacy and GED Programs and with the coordinators who oversee different arms of Vita’s basic education programs for adults.
+The Literacy Intern will work directly with the Director of Literacy and High School Programs and with the coordinators who oversee different arms of Vita’s basic education programs for adults.
 Tasks assigned will be both educational and administrative, depending on our agency’s greatest needs and the intern’s skills and interests.
 Some possible tasks include gathering and formatting readings for language arts, social studies, or science classes; preparing supplementary materials for volunteers who teach beginning-literacy students; following up on students who completed our programs; helping organize our quarterly registration sessions and annual awards celebration; and helping to put together teacher and student materials for the following semester.

 This internship is not a teaching position, and it is unpaid.
 Vita will work in conjunction with educational institutions to enable interns to obtain academic credit.

 The intern should have a strong interest in adult education or nonprofit work.
 He or she should be willing to work on a variety of both educational and administrative tasks.
 A respectful, non-judgmental attitude towards adult learners is essential.